By William Francis Bailey in 1906

-Although through trains were on regular schedule commencing with May 11th, it was not until November 6th, 1869, that the road was actually completed (according to Judicial decision.)
+Although through trains were on a regular schedule commencing with May 11th, it was not until November 6th, 1869, that the road was completed (according to Judicial decision.)
 Congress to make sure of the fact, authorized the President by resolution passed April 10th, 1869, to appoint a board of five “eminent” citizens to examine and report on the condition of the road and what would be required to bring it up to first class condition.
-This board duly reported in October 1869, that the line was all right, but that a million and a half could be spent to advantage in ballasting, terminal facilities, depots, equipment, etc. On the strength of which the wise-acres decided the road could not be considered complete and withheld a million dollars worth of bonds due under the charter act.
-It was October 1st, 1874, before the fact that the line was actually completed sifted through departmental red tape, and the Secretary of Interior on the further report of “three eminent citizens” discovered that the road had been completed November 6th, 1869 as reported by the previous board of five, and further that the total cost of the line had been one hundred and fifteen million, two hundred and fourteen thousand, five hundred and eighty-seven dollars and seventy-nine cents, as shown by the books of the Company.
+This board duly reported in October 1869 that the line was all right but that a million and a half could be spent to advantage in ballasting, terminal facilities, depots, equipment, etc. On the strength of which the wise acres decided the road could not be considered complete and withheld a million dollars worth of bonds due under the charter act.
+It was October 1st, 1874, before the fact that the line was completed sifted through departmental red tape.
+The Secretary of Interior, on the further report of “three eminent citizens,” discovered that the road had been completed November 6th, 1869, as reported by the previous board of five, and further that the total cost of the line had been one hundred and fifteen million, two hundred and fourteen thousand, five hundred and eighty-seven dollars and seventy-nine cents, as shown by the books of the Company.

-For a while business was interchanged at Promontory, but it was but a short time until the two Companies got together and an agreement was reached by which Ogden should be the terminus, and that the Central Pacific Railroad Company should purchase at cost price two million, six hundred and ninety-eight thousand, six hundred and twenty dollars the line from a point five miles west of Ogden to the connection at Promontory.
+For a while, business was interchanged at Promontory, but it was but a short time until the two companies got together.
+An agreement was reached by which Ogden should be the terminus and that the Central Pacific Railroad Company should purchase at a cost of two million, six hundred and ninety-eight thousand, six hundred and twenty dollars the line from a point five miles west of Ogden to the connection at Promontory.
 This five miles was subsequently sold to the Central Pacific Railroad.
-This arrangement was as the West puts it “clinched” by a Resolution of Congress, making Ogden the terminus.
+This arrangement was, as the West puts it, “clinched” by a Resolution of Congress, making Ogden the terminus.

 Author & Notes: This tale is adapted from a chapter of a book written by William Francis Bailey, entitled The Story of the First Trans-Continental Railroad: Its Projectors, Construction and History, published in 1906, by the Pittsburgh Printing Co.
 The tale is not 100% verbatim, as minor grammatical errors and spelling have been corrected.